matn7/CS-Notes/src/main/java/design_patterns/DESIGN-PATTERNS.md

 | Mediator | | |
 | Observer | | |

-- Creational
+- Creational:
     - Relate to how objects are constructed
     - Decouple construction of an object from its use
     - Hide implementation of object only reveal its interface
     - Defer instantiation until runtime
     - Have families of related objects that must be used together
     - Only allow creation of a finite number of instances

-- Behavioral
+- Behavioral:
-    - How do object of class behave and interact with each other ?
+    - How do object of class behave and interact with each other?
     - If the pattern governs how the logical unit as a whole interacts with the outside world
-    - Iterator pattern
+    - Iterator pattern:
         - The logical unit includes just 1 class, the iterator class
         - This pattern governs how the iterator is used by the client (outside world)

-- Structural
+- Structural:
-    - How do classes behave and interact with each other ?
+    - How do classes behave and interact with each other?
     - If the pattern governs how classes within the logical unit interact with each other
-    - MVC pattern
+    - MVC pattern:
         - 3 classes the model, view, controller
         - The pattern governs how M, V, C interact with each other
-        - If the interaction between the M, V, C were change, the UI would not look or behave any different !
+        - If the interaction between the M, V, C were change, the UI would not look or behave any different!

+***

 ## Design Principle

 ### 1. Program to an interface, not an implementation

 - Think of the interface as the surface that a unit offers to the outside world
 - Unit could be a single class or collection of classes
 - The implementation is the inside of that unit
 - Never make assumptions about the inside of eny unit ever

-**WRONG**
+:worried:

 ```java
 public ArrayList<Integer> getList() {
     return new ArrayList<>();
 }
 ```

-**CORRECT**
+:blush:

 ```java
 public List<Integer> getList() {
     return new ArrayList<>();